thisisobate/my/web/content/posts/setup_grafana.md

 **Please Note: Do not use `go get` to download Grafana.
 Recent versions of Go have added behavior which isn't compatible with the way the Grafana repository is structured.**

 # Run Grafana
 Grafana comprises of two major parts: the frontend and the backend.
 To completely run the grafana aaplication on your machine, it's important you start up both the frontend and the backend.

+## Backend
-To achieve that, navigate to your terminal and start the backend by running `make run`.
+Navigate to your terminal and start the backend web server by running `make run`.
 Please note that you can as well start the frontend before the backend.

 ## Frontend
 Before we can build the frontend assets, we need to install the dependencies.
 Open another different terminal, navigate to the grafana directory, and run: